antob98/Tiago_Head_Control/README.md

 tiago_public_ws/src/tiago_simulation/tiago_2dnav_gazebo
 ```

-*  interface.cpp .
-Create a src directory in the path above and put inside it the interface.cpp file
+* interface.
+Take the interface directory from the Tiago_Head_Control and put it in tiago_public_ws/src

 * laserscan_merger.launch.
 Put it in this path (substitute the previous file already present)
 ```